 - have a bigger pumps

 And ultimately, get bigger and stronger faster than you would be able to with fasted cardio.

-If you want to get bigger, you have no business doing fasted cardio.
+If your primary goal is to get bigger and stronger, you have no business doing fasted cardio.

-Possibly burning a little extra fat may sound great, but not at the expense of losing muscle.
+Possibly burning a little extra fat may sound great, but at the expense of muscle?
+Not so much…

 Fortunately, there are some things you can do to reduce muscle loss and perform better, without spiking your insulin levels and breaking the fast.